deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Okay, *‘walking’* was kind of a generous term to describe a kind of shambling crawl, and *‘tree’* was maybe a generous word to spend on a six-foot shrub that looked like a cross between a mangrove and a lavender bush, but holy crap.
 It was *still* a perambulating plant, no matter what way Katja sliced it.

-*“…We should name this place Grootworld.”* Graves suggested.
+*“…We should name this place Grootworld,”* Graves suggested.
 The entire first survey team gave his idea the cold treatment it deserved, and Katja grimaced inside the sealed environment of her excursion suit.

 “…Air quality?” she asked, wearily.